-Prescription Drugs Prior Authorization of Drugs Purpose Prior authorization allows us to verify that a prescription drug is part of a specific treatment plan and is medically necessary.
+Prior Authorization of Drugs

+6 Purpose Prior authorization allows us to verify that a prescription drug is part of a specific treatment plan and is medically necessary.
 Applies to Consult the Drug List to determine if a particular drug requires prior authorization.
 You can locate this list by visiting Wellmark.com .
 You may also check with your pharmacist or practitioner to determine whether prior authorization applies to a drug that has been prescribed for you.
 Person Responsible You are responsible for prior authorization.

-Ask your practitioner to call us with the necessary information.
+Process Ask your practitioner to call us with the necessary information.
 If your practitioner has not provided the prior authorization information, participating pharmacists usually ask for it, which may delay filling your prescription.
 To avoid delays, encourage your provider to complete the prior authorization process before filling your prescription.
 Nonparticipating pharmacists will fill a prescription without prior authorization but you will be responsible for paying the charge.

-Wellmark will respond to a prior authorization request within:

-- 72 hours in a medically urgent situation. - 15 days in a non-medically urgent situation.
+Wellmark will respond to a prior authorization request within: 72 hours in a medically urgent situation.
+15 days in a non-medically urgent situation.
 Calls received after 4:00 p.m. are considered the next business day.
+Importance If you purchase a drug that requires prior authorization but do not obtain prior authorization, you are responsible for paying the entire amount charged.